Mike Maden: Career

 Maden made his literary debut with Drone in 2014, which was initially the outcome of a challenge posed to him by his friends who are authors.
 A techno-thriller featuring protagonist Troy Pearce, its relative national success spawned three more sequels: Blue Warrior (2015), Drone Command (2015), and Drone Threat (2016).

 Maden is a Tom Clancy fan from reading The Hunt for Red October back in graduate school.
 He elaborated that "Tom Clancy’s genius was to bring current technology into stories in a powerful and entertaining way, but he also created some of the most compelling characters in the genre—a genre he essentially invented.
 No one can ever replace him or even imitate him."
-On February 20, 2017, The Real Book Spy announced that Grant Blackwood, as well as Mark Greaney, is leaving the Tom Clancy franchise.
+On February 20, 2017, The Real Book Spy announced that Grant Blackwood and Mark Greaney are exiting the Tom Clancy franchise.
 Blackwood was replaced by Maden for the Jack Ryan Jr. novels slated for release in the summer.
-Speaking of Maden's inclusion into the franchise, longtime Tom Clancy editor Tom Colgan, who is also Maden's editor, stated: “I had read and loved Mike Maden’s Troy Pearce series, so he was the first person I thought of for the Jack Jr. books and I have to say that it’s been a blast working with him on Tom Clancy Point of Contact."
+Speaking of Maden's inclusion into the franchise, longtime Clancy editor Tom Colgan, who is also Maden's editor, stated: “I had read and loved Mike Maden’s Troy Pearce series, so he was the first person I thought of for the Jack Jr. books and I have to say that it’s been a blast working with him on Tom Clancy Point of Contact."

-Speaking about his inclusion into the Tom Clancy universe, Maden remarked: "It was the probably the greatest literary moment of my life.
+Speaking about his inclusion into the Clancy universe, Maden remarked: "It was probably the greatest literary moment of my life.
 It was also the most terrifying, because basically I was told, 'Feel free to add to the canon — just don't mess it up.'"
 His first contribution to the series, Tom Clancy: Point of Contact (2017), debuted at number three on the New York Times bestseller list, making it his first and highest charting work on the list.
-It was followed by sequels Tom Clancy: Line of Sight, released on June 12, 2018, and Tom Clancy: Enemy Contact, released on June 11, 2019.
+It was followed by three more sequels.
+In 2021, Maden was succeeded by Don Bentley as author of the Jack Ryan Jr. novels.

+Maden has also written books for Clive Cussler's Oregon Files series, with four books as of 2025.